wing5wong/artisan-whs-static/source/_courses/DVC0.md

 type: Optional - Half Year
 description: ""
 maori_title: ""
-background: "This course teaches drawing skills and design processes.
+body: "This course teaches drawing skills and design processes.
 Students will learn new drawing skills, then be asked to apply these skills to a range of stimulating 2D and 3D design tasks.
 The focus is on learning visual communication skills."
 year: "10"
 credits: ""
 entry_requirements: ""